 - Canadian Studies

-- Comparative education (Canada versus the rest of the world) (3 hours)

 - Social media trends in Canada (6 hours)

-- Decolonization and indigenization of education (12 hours)
+- Decolonization and indigenization of education (6 hours)

-- Science

 - Technology and education (6 hours)

 Expected Learning Outcomes

 By the end of the course, learners should be able to:

 - 1. Consider how past and current issues, policies, and practices inform educational experiences. - 2.
 Predict how technology will impact learning in the future. - 3.
 Examine how to meaningfully integrate Indigenous ways of knowing, perspectives and pedagogy into practice. - 4.
 Articulate a personal teaching philosophy.